masverse/masverse-portal-docs/docs/services/wallet-management/wallet-category.md

 ## Get Wallet Category list

-Retrieves all wallet category records for an organization from the database.
+Retrieves all wallet category records for an organization.

 >**GET**